bjartemisund/policy/privacy-policy.md

 regarding our processing of your personal data, we encourage you to contact us as described below.
 However, we also notify you that you may raise complaint to a data protection authority.
-As a Norwegian company, appear.in uses the Norwegian Data Protection Authority (Datatilsynet) as a supervising authority.
+As a Norwegian company, Whereby uses the Norwegian Data Protection Authority (Datatilsynet) as a supervising authority.
 You may find further information on their website: https://www.datatilsynet.no/.
-You may contact your national/state supervisory authority, but appear.in will retain the Norwegian Data Protection Authority as our lead supervisory authority.
+You may contact your national/state supervisory authority, but Whereby will retain the Norwegian Data Protection Authority as our lead supervisory authority.